mradu22/thesis_mar/README.md

 # thesis_mar
-code had to be removed due to IP issues
+code had to be removed due to issues